Text from The Saint Andrew Daily Missal,

-Richard de Montbaston et collaborateurs.)
+Paris, XIVe siècle, Richard de Montbaston et collaborateurs.)

 Pope Saint Sixtus II was Consecrated Bishop of The Church of Rome in 257 A.D.
 The following year, while Celebrating The Sacred Liturgy, over the tomb of a Martyr, in the Cemetery, or Catacombs, of Saint Callistus, he was arrested by soldiers carrying out the edict of The Emperor, Valerian.

-On the same day, 6 August, he was put to death and buried in the same Cemetery, along with “the Holy Martyrs Felicissimus and Agapitus, Deacons of Blessed Sixtus; Januarius, Magnus, Vincent, and Stephen, Sub-Deacons, all of whom were beheaded with him and buried in the Cemetery of Praetextatus.
+On the same day, 6 August, he was put to death and buried in the same Cemetery, along with “The Holy Martyrs Felicissimus and Agapitus, Deacons of Blessed Sixtus; Januarius, Magnus, Vincent, and Stephen, Sub-Deacons, all of whom were beheaded with him and buried in the Cemetery of Praetextatus.